 This goals model is so obvious in our culture, it goes without saying.
 It’s central to our collective success recipe.
-Goals give motivation, meaning, and focus when we feel lazy or distracted — at least so we’re told.
+Goals give motivation, meaning, and focus when we feel lazy or distracted.
+We can’t accomplish big things without them — at least so we’re told.

+- In Why Greatness Cannot Be Planned, artificial intelligence researchers compellingly present research for a new model of success and innovation.
 I have now read the book three times, and it’s had a profound impact on how I view the world.
-I’ve felt tension between my own internal curiosity and my goals throughout my entire professional life, and the book helped to resolve it (more on this in a minute).
 Out of the 1,000+ books I have read, I consider this one to be in the top 10.

 After spending months studying the habits of every single Nobel laureate across every single discipline across all of history, researcher Robert Root-Bernstein found a fascinating pattern…